FerrumLLC/ferrumllc.github.io/src/km/mouse/buttons/set_btn_state.md

 By replacing `state` with either `1` for pressed, or `0` for releasing a press, the command can be used to force a button down, or release the force press.

-Currently this function does not force release the mouse button when a release command is sent.
-Instead it releases the press request, returning the device to its original state.
-This is as defined in the [Hardware Override](../../../hardware_override.md) state machine, and is likely to change in the future.
+Releases last for a uniformly random time period between 125ms and 175ms.
+After this time period, the button returns to the physical state.

-Presses are indefinite, meaning until the user engages the [Hardware Override](../../../hardware_override.md), the button will remain pressed.
+Presses are indefinite, meaning until the user engages the [Hardware Override](../../../hardware_override.md), or a release or click command is sent, the button will remain pressed.

+Note: The click command will override any presses or releases in place.

 ## Examples